copernicus-mogley/zkav.club/opportunities/README.md

 Want in on a skill network?
 DM us via the [Join the Club links on the homepage](/#join-the-club) and include:

-* which skill(s) you want to help with (and which section: Workshops, Transcription, Event production, Post-production)
+* which skill(s) you want to help with (Workshops, Transcription, Event production, Post-production)

 * your timezone + typical availability